2023 Baseball Hall of Fame balloting

 Elections to the Baseball Hall of Fame for 2023 were conducted according to the rules most recently amended in 2022.
 As in the past, the Baseball Writers' Association of America (BBWAA) voted by mail to select from a ballot of recently retired players, with the results announced on January 24.
 Scott Rolen, in his sixth year of eligibility, was the only player elected from the BBWAA ballot.
-Rolen had received 10.2% of the vote in his first year on the ballot in 2018, the lowest first-year percentage ever for a candidate eventually voted in by the BBWAA.
+Rolen had received 10.2% of the vote in his first year on the ballot in 2018, the lowest first-year percentage ever for a candidate eventually voted in by the BBWAA before Andruw Jones' election in 2026.

 A meeting of the players' Contemporary Baseball Era committee—one of a group of three rotating bodies generally referred to as the Veterans Committee and whose structure was amended in April 2022—was held in December 2022 to consider players from the era beginning in 1980 who no longer appear on the BBWAA ballot.
 Fred McGriff was the only player elected from the Veterans Committee ballot.

-BBWAA ballot
+BBWAA election

 The list of players appearing on the BBWAA ballot was released on November 21, 2022; the results were announced on January 24, 2023.
 There were 14 players carried over from the 2022 ballot, who garnered at least 5% of the vote and were still eligible for election, as well as 14 players whose last major league appearance was in 2017 and were chosen by a screening committee.
 This was the final ballot for Jeff Kent.
 A total of 389 ballots were cast, with 292 votes needed to reach the 75% threshold for election.
-A total of 2281 votes were cast for individual players, an average of 5.86 votes per ballot.
+A total of 2,281 votes were cast for individual players, an average of 5.86 votes per ballot.